andy-zhang201/andy-zhang201.github.io/_site/README.md

 #### Creating a markdown file in Github
 1. Go to **_project** folder.
 Make sure you are in the correct level.
 ![GitHub Use Template](/assets/readme/go-to-project-directory.png)
-2. In the right side of the screen, click add file - create new file
+2. In the right side of the screen, click add file - create new file.
 ![GitHub Use Template](/assets/readme/create-new-file.png)
 3. in the available field, enter the name of the folder: **{your-project-name}** then hit "/".
-This will create a folder for the project
+This will create a folder for the project.
 ![GitHub Use Template](/assets/readme/enter-folder-name.png)
 4. create a markdown file by entering index.md.
 ![GitHub Use Template](/assets/readme/index-md.png)
-4. In the text field paste the below "front-matter" template and fill out the title, description, skills, and name of the main project image that you want to use.
-This is the summary of the project that will be used to display the project in the main page.
+5. In the text field paste the below "front-matter" template and fill out the title, description, skills, and name of the main project image that you want to use.
+This is the summary of the project that will be used to display the project in the main page. **Be careful** not to leave any space before the front matter deliminators "---".
+It causes syntax error, and  your page will not be built.

     ```md
     ---
     layout: post
     title: project title
     description:  short description of the project
     skills:
     - skill 1
     - skill 2
     main-image: /project.webp
     ---
     ```
-5. then click **Submit changes** to create the file.
+6. then click **Submit changes** to create the file.
-6. Upload your image in the same folder by clicking **Add file - upload files**.
+7. Upload your image in the same folder by clicking **Add file - upload files**.

 ![GitHub Use Template](/assets/readme/create-new-file.png)

-7. Drag your image file, then click **commit changes**.
+8. Drag your image file, then click **commit changes**.

 ![GitHub Use Template](/assets/readme/upload-files.png)

-8. Allow a minute or so for the build.
+9. Allow a minute or so for the build.
 It will create a project section that looks like this below.
 ![GitHub Use Template](/assets/readme/project-section.png)
-9. If you want to add addtional details, you can go back to the index.md file and add more details below the front matter.
+10. If you want to add addtional details, you can go back to the index.md file and add more contents below the front matter.
 It will be helpful if you become familiarized with markdown syntax.
 If you are interested in learning, see [markdown guide](https://www.markdownguide.org/cheat-sheet/).
-10. I set up a couple styling to allow you to embed multiple images and video easily and become responsive for mobile view.
-See the demo project.
+11. I set up a couple styling to allow you to embed multiple images and video easily and become responsive for mobile view.
+See the [demo](https://leea12.github.io/)) project.
 You can also add code blocks, blockquote, and tables.